molgenis/molgenis.org/public/compute/the_hairball.md

 sample=sample1,sample2,sample3,sample4
 ```

-This is parsed as a normal property file and the values are subsequently split on ,
+This is parsed as a normal property file and the values are subsequently split on comma's (`,`).

 #### List parameter values
 A parameter value of the range format `i..j` will result in multiple rows, one for all values within the range.